uviclibraries/rstudio-intermediate/act-1.md

 2. For the rest of the workshop, we will save our code on a R Markdown file.
 Let's create this file in RStudio.
 The steps are similar to described in the cheatsheet.
 -   Open RStudio, click **File -> New File -> RMarkdown...**
 -   Enter title, author, and select the type of output format **PDF** and click **OK**
+-   After creating your R Markdown file, you must save it.
+Click **File -> Save As ->...** Enter the filename and make sure to remember where you saved it.
 -   The Markdown document with some example code will appear on your Editor window.

     <img src="images/act-1/icon.png" alt="small icon" style="float:right;width:120px;">